Sandhill Restoration Project

 The existing sand pine plantation and laurel oak that invaded the sandhill habitat was actually not more productive for wildlife.
 The dense mat of sand pine needles on the ground suppressed most of the plants that wildlife need for food.
 Visitors will have a much better chance to see wildlife in a habitat that supports them.
 Also, it is easier and more pleasant to walk through a sandhill than to try to walk through a sand pine plantation.

-As stated in the plan, did the park consider that the management goals of restoring sandhill will not be realized for as many as 50 years and may fail, and planting long leaf pine will be delayed for three years to allow removal of invasive plants, further extending the future goal?
-How can the park be confident that future managers won't abandon the project due to cost, staffing, changing management, disease, or inability to control invasive plants?
+As stated in the plan, did the park consider that the management goals of restoring sandhill will not be realized for as many as 50 years and may fail, and planting longleaf pine will be delayed for three years to allow removal of invasive plants, further extending the future goal?
+How can the park be confident that future managers won't abandon the project due to cost, staffing, changing management, disease or inability to control invasive plants?

 Park management is guided by the park's management plan.
 Sandhill restoration continues to be a goal within the management plan to guide future managers.
 Longleaf pine will be planted within two years.
 Many of the habitat benefits of restoration will be realized within a few years of planting the longleaf.
 The native groundcover of grasses and legumes will start growing quickly because many of them are still present but in an extremely suppressed state under the sand pine.
 The growth of native grasses and wildflowers will almost immediately benefit both wildlife and management goals.
-The ground cover will allow the use of prescribed fire as a management tool.
+The groundcover will allow the use of prescribed fire as a management tool.
 This is not very viable with sand pine because fire in sand pine is very intense and consumes the entire tree.
 Removal of the sand pine also benefits the safety of the surrounding human communities by removing this fuel which burns so intensely.

 Did the park consider that many resource managers consider replacing one natural community with another as not always justified since parks have multiple missions including visitor experience, wildlife, cost, other priorities, etc.?

 These factors were considered in planning the restoration.
 Restoration at Rainbow is not replacing one natural community with another.
-Rather the restoration is releasing the underlying existing natural community.
+Rather, the restoration is releasing the underlying existing natural community.
 The restoration is an important part of the park’s mission.
-It benefits threatened and endangered wildlife populations, does not utilize money that would have been used for other park operations, promotes safety of the surrounding neighborhoods and will provide a more enjoyable visitor experience.
+It benefits threatened and endangered wildlife populations, does not utilize money that would have been used for other park operations, promotes safety of the surrounding neighborhoods, and will provide a more enjoyable visitor experience.

-Did the park consider that such a controversial project may have been better suited to larger properties, and not in such a small, high-profile, recreation-intensive park as Rainbow Springs?
+Did the park consider that such a controversial project may have been better suited to larger properties and not in such a small, high-profile, recreation-intensive park as Rainbow Springs?
 Cutting 10% of the entire park to further a single purpose is highly questionable.
 Visitors come from all over the world to see the Rainbow River.
 Should they wait 50 years to see the management goal of restoring sandhill?

 Sandhill habitat is increasingly rare in Marion County due to the rapid development that is occurring.
-This means that it is even more important for the park to preserve and restore the sandhill that they manage.
+This means that it is even more important for the park to preserve and restore the sandhill that it manages.
 Visitors will see results long before 50 years.
 After the first prescribed fire, visitors may notice wildflowers and grasses blooming.
 Once the longleaf pines are planted, their growth should be clearly visible within less than five years.
 The sand pine acres that were harvested represent less than 3% of the park’s acres and the hardwood harvest in the longleaf stand brings the total to 5% of the park’s acres.

 An interesting irony is that while removing sand pine is a management goal in this case, a short distance away in Ocala National Forest, one of the significant features is that the Ocala forest supports the largest sand pine community in America.